 Every day the future is being expanded in our labs.
 From the development of advanced unoccupied aerial vehicles to new aerodynamic techniques and unconventional space propulsion concepts, the faculty and students of UW Aero & Astro are honing the cutting edge of tomorrow's technologies.

-Controls deals with the position, direction, safety and communication aspects of a single vehicle or swarm of vehicles in motion through air, water or space.
+Controls deals with position, direction, safety and communication aspects of a single vehicle or swarm of vehicles in motion through air, water or space.

 Integrated Flight Sciences and Control researches composite materials, flexible structures, load alleviation, hypersonics and more.